binafy/laravel-stub/README.md

 <a name="replaces"></a>
 ### `replaces`

-The `replaces` method take an array.
-If you want to replace multi variables you can use this method:
+The `replaces` method takes an array.
+If you want to replace multiple variables you can use this method:

 ```php
 LaravelStub::from(__DIR__ . 'model.stub')